sharetribe/flex-docs/src/docs/ftw-styling/how-to-customize-ftw-styles/index.md

 }
 ```

-_marketplaceFonts.css_ are included to _marketplace.css_, so you don't
-need to import this file on new components (importing _marketplace.css_
-is enough).

 ⚠️ NOTE: template app is following a pattern where the height of an
 element should be divisible by `6px` on mobile layout and `8px` on
 bigger layouts.
 This affects line-heights of font styles too.